VinayMeesaraganda/Tableau_Projects/NCAA Women Statistics.md

 # Goal

 To get the insights about Which teams/conferences/divisions have the most first-year players?
-Which have the most seniors & graduate students in the NCAA womens team and how talll are the women players i each NCA team
+Which have the most seniors & graduate students in the NCAA womens team and how tall are the women players in each NCA team?

 # Insights
 - Most of the Players in the NCAA are about 5 foot 8 inches and 6 foot 1 inches tall